Paving the way for High-throughput Organoid ENgineering using Integrated acoustiX

 The technology in focus is acoustophoresis, a method to manipulate particles and cells by ultrasound.
 This will be used to achieve ordered encapsulation of stem cells in hydrogel droplets and develop a microfluidic platform where the cells can be differentiated under fully controlled conditions.

 Finally, two-photon writing will be used to integrate a vascular network with the organoid constructs to form an important delivery architecture for nutrients and blood components.
-PHOENIX will be focused on both technology development and thorough biological characterisation of the resulting organoids to demonstrate both expected and unexpected benefits of transferring organoid generation on-chip.
+PHOENIX will be focused on both technology development and thorough biological characterization of the resulting organoids to demonstrate both expected and unexpected benefits of transferring organoid generation on-chip.

 Collaborations